Code-Institute-Submissions/fitipedia/README.md

 A clear and professional design using muted colours that are not dull.
 Each database entry is in a card panel to make it stand out.
 Most of the layout comes from functionality provided by [Materialize CSS](https://materializecss.com).
 The jumbotron image on the home page gives the site some character and makes it crystal clear to the user that this is a fitness-related website.
-The user is invited to click on the 'Click Here' text before browsing
+The user is invited to click on the 'Click Here' text before browsing where they can read about the site's purpose and how to use it effectively.

-The user can intuitively perform all CRUD actions
-Each button is given a colour
-depending on which part of the CRUD functionality it represents.
+Once registered, the user can intuitively perform all CRUD actions.
+Each button that performs an action is assigned a corresponding colour depending on which CRUD function it represents:

 * **Create (C)** all buttons that add data to the website are **<span style="color:green">green</span>**
 * **Read (R)** all buttons that locate and read data on the website are **<span style="color:teal">teal</span>**